pymupdf/PyMuPDF/docs/functions.rst

 -----

-   .. method:: Page.wrapContents
+   .. method:: Page.wrap_contents

       Put string pair "q" / "Q" before, resp. after a page's */Contents* object(s) to ensure that any "geometry" changes are **local** only.

-      Use this method as an alternative, minimalistic version of :meth:`Page.cleanContents`.
-Its advantage is a small footprint in terms of processing time and impact on incremental saves.
+      Use this method as an alternative, minimalistic version of :meth:`Page.clean_contents`.
+Its advantage is a small footprint in terms of processing time and impact on the data size of incremental saves.

 -----

-   .. attribute:: Page._isWrapped
+   .. attribute:: Page.is_wrapped

-      Indicate whether :meth:`Page.wrapContents` may be required for object insertions in standard PDF geometry.
+      Indicate whether :meth:`Page.wrap_contents` may be required for object insertions in standard PDF geometry.
 Please note that this is a quick, basic check only: a value of *False* may still be a false alarm.

 -----